 Casey also consults and advises small business owners on assessing liability, managing risks and handling of employment matters.

-Outside the office, Casey enjoys running, basketball, spending time with his wife and playing with his young daughter.
+Outside the office, Casey enjoys running, basketball, spending time with his wife and playing with his two young children.
 He also enjoys traveling to national parks and watching Notre Dame football.

 Born and raised in Los Angeles, Casey attended the University of Notre Dame, where he earned his Bachelor of Arts from the Program of Liberal Studies and a minor in Chinese.
 Casey then attended Saint Louis University School of Law as an 1843 Scholar where he received his Juris Doctor.